 The HDL model and subsystem parameter settings are saved using this command:

-The model uses single data types and generates HDL code in native floating-point mode.
+Native Floating Point mode.
 Floating-point operators can introduce delays.
-Because the design contains feedback loops, for the model transformation advisor to allocate enough delays for the operators inside the feedback loops, the model uses clock-rate pipelining in conjunction with a large value for the Oversampling factor.
+Because the design contains feedback loops, to allocate sufficient delays for the operators inside the feedback loops, the model uses clock-rate pipelining in conjunction with a large value for the Oversampling factor.
 An Oversampling factor of

 For more information, see: